FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 - methods
  - `String substring(int beginIndex, int endIndex)` get the range of [beginIndex, endIndex) `String substring(int beginIndex)`
-  - concatenation using `+`
+  - Concatenation using `+`
  When a string object is concatenated with a value that is not a string, it will be converted into a string, since every Java object can be converted into a string.
- - testing for equality: `str.equals(another_string)`
+ - Testing for equality: `str.equals(another_string)`
 Even `"hello".equals(str)` is valid.
 `str.equalsIgnoreCase()`
-The == operator is only used to determine whether two strings are stored in the same locaion.
+The == operator is only used to determine whether two strings are stored in the same location.
 To test whether a string is `null`, use `if(str==null)`.
 **Attention**: `null` is different from empty string "" with the length of zero.
- - the `str.length()` method yields the number of code units(char) required to make up the string object.
+ - The `str.length()` method yields the number of code units(char) required to make up the string object.
 To get the true length - the number of code pointers, use `str.codePointCount(0,str.lenth())`
  - `int codePointAt(int index)` return the code point that starts or ends at certian location.
 `str.charAt(n)` return the code unit at position n which begin at 0, but it is too low-level.
 Do not use it.